FormerlyZeroCool/AscalLang/README.md

   Asterisk or X is the multiplication operator<br>
   '/' is the division operator<br>
   '%' is not exactly modulus, as it returns the entire remainder, including the decimal part<br>
+  So, 3.3 % 2 = 1.3, not 1 like with the common modulus operator
   '$' the left operand of $ defines the fractional part of a power we are raising the second operand to so something like:<br>
   operand2^(1/operand1)<br>
   Although the exponentiation operator cannot handle fractional powers<br>